Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Large volatility matrix prediction

 Assumption \ref{Assumption2}, and the sparsity condition \eqref{eq-4.1} are met.
 Take $ \upsilon_{m}=C_{\varpi} H_m$ for some large fixed constant $C_{\varpi}$, where $H_m = s_{I}/ p + \sqrt{\log \left( pn \vee m\right)/ m^{1/2}}$.
 Then, we have, for a sufficiently large m, with probability at least $1-p^{-1}$,

 \end{proposition}

-\begin{remark} Under the locally boundedness condition of the instantaneous volatility process with the heavy-tailed observations, we can obtain the same asymptotic results \citep{fan2018robust,shin2021adaptive}.
-For example, continuous adapted processes are locally bounded, and more generally, left-continuous adapted processes are almost surely locally bounded on every finite time interval.
-The proposed FIVAR-It\^o model is continuous, thus, the locally bounded condition is satisfied.
+\begin{remark} To investigate the asymptotic behavior of the POET estimator, we need the concentration inequality \eqref{eq-4.3}.
+This concentration inequality can be obtained under the local boundedness condition of the instantaneous volatility process even with heavy-tailed observations and serially dependent noises.
+For example, using the truncation method, \citet{shin2023adaptive} established the concentration inequality \eqref{eq-4.3} with heavy-tailed microstructure noises and jumps.
+See also \citet{fan2018robust}.
+On the other hand, by employing the local averaging method, \citet{jacod2019estimating} developed an integrated volatility estimator that can handle serially dependent noise with polynomially $\rho$-mixing property.
+By combining these truncation and local averaging methods, we can obtain \eqref{eq-4.3} when the noise is serially dependent and both the noise and jumps are heavy-tailed.
+We note that continuous adapted processes are locally bounded, and more generally, left-continuous adapted processes are almost surely locally bounded on every finite time interval.
+The proposed FIVAR model is continuous; thus, the locally bounded condition is satisfied.
 Thus, the concentration tail condition \eqref{eq-4.3} is not restrictive. \end{remark}